<big>Glossary of Painting Terms</big>(As of July 2003)

 Solid content

-After the evaporation of all volatile components (dilution-
+After the evaporation of all volatile components (dilution -

 "Filling capacity and, consequently, a lower dilution rate."

-Blend.
-Coating materials are categorized into groups:
+Mixture.
+Coating materials are divided into groups:

-A "Low-Solid" (LS) standard material has a normal solids content.
+Low-Solid (LS) standard material has a normal solids content.

-Medium-Solid (MS) material with a medium solids content
+Medium-Solid (MS) material with a medium solids content.

-High-Solid (HS) material has a high solids content
+High-Solid (HS) material has a high solids content.

-Very-High-Solid (VHS) material has a very high solids content
+Very-High-Solid (VHS) material has a very high solids content.

-Film former
+Film former.

-The non-volatile, soluble component (essentially the binder)
+The non-volatile, soluble component (essentially the binder).

 And fillers are not film-forming agents, but they are components of the film.